San Wai (Ha Tsuen): History

 At the time of the 1911 census, the population of San Wai was 487.
 The number of males was 215.

 Features

 The Yeung Hau Temple of San Wai, also called the Sai Tau Miu (西頭廟 (the western temple)), was renovated in 1901.
 It serves as the social venue which plays the dual roles as a temple and an ancestral hall of San Wai.
 Basin meal feasts are organized in front of the Temple during Yeung Hau Festival and Lunar New Year.

+Shi Wang Study Hall (士宏書室), also transliterated as Sze Wang Study Hall.